-Dad, you just can't walk into my bosses office like that.
+Dad, you just can't walk into my bosses office like that!

 EXT.
-STREET, NEW YORK-- LATER
+STREET, NEW YORK - LATER

 Jami marches past restaurant after restaurant.
 Sanjay doesn't answer.
-He merely places an envelop addressed to 'DC Comics' in a mail box and they continue to walk down the busy street.
+He merely places an envelope addressed to 'DC Comics' in a mail box, and they continue to walk down the busy street.

 Jami sighs.
 It's liking pulling teeth with his dad.
 They pass by a small Italian Bistro.
-Jami evaluates the bistro from an efficiency stand-point.
+Jami evaluates the bistro from an efficiency point of view.

+(Shakes his head

+anxiously)

-(shakes his head anxiously) No. Takes too long here.
+No. Takes too long here.
 Look how relaxed the waiters are.